zafriii/Mini-Productivity-Dashboard---InspiroDash/README.md

 ## 🔥 Features

+## 🔐 User Authentication

+- Users can **sign up** and **log in** to their accounts.
+- JWT-based **token authentication** is implemented to secure user routes.
+- Only logged-in users can access, add, update, or delete their tasks and goals.

 ### 🧘 Daily Motivation
 - Automatically fetches and displays a quote from the [ZenQuotes API](https://zenquotes.io/) to start your day with inspiration.